Simonhajd/Sticktility/journal.md

 June 13:

 I looked into the nodes more and built it out.
-I made the pcb, case, antenna setup, and everything for it. runs on 3.6v AA-like batteries. however I gotta abandon it.
+I made the pcb, case, antenna setup, and everything for it. runs on 3.6v AA-like batteries.
+However I gotta abandon it.
 I cant send LoRa through Qwiic so thats gonna be my next project - lora radio.
 I worked on GNSS and made a module tho.
 I think im done with the builds for this project. in the end I got the base, the GNSS module, and the weather/temperature module.
 Im going to finalize the BOM, make the ReadMe, add the images if forgot to add, do the firmware ig? and publish.

 ![Screenshot 2025-06-13 at 10 58 08 PM](https://github.com/user-attachments/assets/2d0ee5d7-1f7b-42c9-98e9-99bf43d84cba)
 ![Screenshot 2025-06-13 at 10 58 39 PM](https://github.com/user-attachments/assets/a2d229ae-eb48-47cd-bd0d-72f8092a9c83)